A Natural Adaptive Process for Collective Decision-Making: The Model

-A \emph{preference relation} $\s$ is an asymmetric binary relation over $[d]$.\footnote{Preferences need not be transitive.
-The definition of maximal lotteries and the urn process we describe only depend on the pairwise majority margins.} By $\mathcal R$ we denote the set of all preference relations.
+A \emph{preference relation} $\s$ is an asymmetric binary relation over $[d]$.\footnote{Preferences need not be transitive or complete.
+The definition of maximal lotteries and the urn process we describe only depend on the fractions of voters who prefer one alternative to another.
+In particular, indifferences can easily be accommodated by randomly selecting which of the two balls will be relabelled.} By $\mathcal R$ we denote the set of all preference relations.
 Let $V$ be a finite set of voters.
 A \emph{preference profile} $\p\in\mathcal R^V$ specifies a preference relation for each voter.
-With each preference profile $\p$, we can associate a matrix $M_{\p}\in[0,1]^{d\times d}$ that states for each ordered pair of alternatives the fraction of voters who prefer the first to the second.
-That is, $M_{\p}(i,j) = \#\{v\in V\colon i \srel[v] j\} / \#V$.
-This matrix induces a skew-symmetric matrix $\tilde M_{\p} = M_{\p} - M_{\p}^\intercal$, which we call the matrix of \emph{majority margins}.\footnote{A matrix $M$ is skew-symmetric if $M = -M^\intercal$.}
+With each preference profile $\p$, we can associate a comparison matrix $M_{\p}\in[0,1]^{d\times d}$ that states for each ordered pair of alternatives the fraction of voters who prefer the first to the second.
+That is, $M_{\p}(i,j) = \lvert\{v\in V\colon i \srel[v] j\}\rvert / \lvert V\rvert$.
+This matrix induces a skew-symmetric matrix $\tilde M_{\p} = M_{\p} - M_{\p}^\intercal$, which we call the skew-comparison matrix.\footnote{A matrix $M$ is skew-symmetric if $M = -M^\intercal$.}